LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Security/Lab4Instructions-Security.md

 Get practice:

 - Testing your web app using the Zed Attack Proxy using:
-  - Passive testing
-  - Active testing
+  - A manual, passive scan
+  - An automated, passive scan
+  - An active attack scan
 - Mitigating (reducing or eliminating) security vulnerabilities in your app by changing your app’s code.

 ## Instructions